Aristocracy of Norway: 1814 Constitution and 1821 Nobility Law

 Many of the Norwegians who had noble status in Norway had noble status also in Denmark and thus remained noble.
 This and the fact that many Norwegian nobles did not live in the country may have contributed to reduced resistance to the Nobility Law.
 However, there was resistance, which found its most significant expression in Severin Løvenskiold, who had fought against democracy and who had worked to stop the Nobility Law.
-Being an important politician and a major political ally of the King, Løvenskiold was not without power.
-Løvenskiold argued against the law that Norway's king, and thus the Kingdom's government, had granted his family eternal noble status, and the letters patent of 1739 uses the expression ‘eternally’.
+As an important politician and major political ally of the king, Løvenskiold was not without power.
+Løvenskiold argued against the law that Norway's king, and thus the kingdom's government, had granted his family eternal noble status, and the letters patent of 1739 uses the expression ‘eternally’.
 At the same time, the Constitution's § 97 in fact stated: ‘No law must be given retroactive force.’

 The last Norwegian count with official recognition was Peder Anker, Count of Wedel-Jarlsberg, who died in 1893.
 His younger brothers were Herman, Baron of Wedel-Jarlsberg, who died in 1888, and Harald, Baron of Wedel-Jarlsberg, who died in 1897.
 The cousins Ulriche Antoinette de Schouboe (1813–1901) and Julie Elise de Schouboe (1813–1911), as well as Anne Sophie Dorothea Knagenhjelm (1821–1907), died early in the 20th century as some of Norway's last persons who had had official recognition as noble.

 Although the institution of nobility gradually was dissolved, members of noble families continued to play a significant rôle in the political and social life of the country.
 For example, Stewards and Prime Ministers such as Count Herman Wedel-Jarlsberg (Steward, 1836–1840), Severin Løvenskiold (Steward, 1841–1856, Prime Minister, 1828–1841), Peder Anker (Prime Minister, 1814–1822), Frederik Due (Prime Minister, 1841–1858), Georg Sibbern (Prime Minister, 1858–1871) and Carl Otto Løvenskiold (Prime Minister, 1884) had aristocratic backgrounds.